 XIV.
-Explanations on leasing transactions
+Explanations on leasing transaction

-The Bank has adopted "TFRS 16: Leases" as of 1 January 2019.

-The Bank, uses lease transactions for buildings, vehicles and equipments.
+The Bank has adopted to apply TFRS 16 Leases standard as of January 1, 2019.
+The Bank uses lease transactions for buildings, vehicles and equipments

 As a lessee, the Bank has previously included the right to lease assets and leasing liabilities for most of its leases in accordance with TFRS 16, although the Bank has previously been classified as operating or finance leases, based on the assessment of whether all leases and benefits arising from ownership of the asset have been transferred.
 In other words, these leases are presented in the statement of financial position.
 The Bank classifies its right to use assets in classes of property, plant and equipment and intangible assets that are of the same nature as their assets.